-- As a good nuclear engineer (maybe), I want to see independent and redundant means of protecting the battery. - Inverter's low voltage shutoff is higher by ~4V than where we need to protect battery - Separate low voltage disconnect interrupts battery feed. - If charge controller loses power, charging is disabled, but discharging is still permitted. - Need to be able to charge battery when low voltage shutoff is activated
+- As a good nuclear engineer (maybe), I want to see independent and redundant means of protecting the battery. - Inverter's low voltage shutoff is higher by ~4V than where we need to protect battery - Separate low voltage disconnect interrupts battery feed.

+Need to be able to charge battery when low voltage shutoff is activated